brajeshwar/brajeshwar.github.io/_posts/2011/2011-04-30-fedora-15-with-gnome-3-some-cool-upgrades.md

----
-layout: post
-title: Fedora 15 with GNOME 3 & some cool upgrades!
+# Fedora 15 with GNOME 3 & some cool upgrades!
----

 The next version of <a href="http://fedoraproject.org/wiki/Releases/15/FeatureList">Fedora</a>, Version 15 is available for download as a beta version.
 The beta version was released and a reworked boot loading system will be featured by this OS.
 The <a href="http://fedoraproject.org/wiki/Releases/15/FeatureList">major changes for the Linux distribution</a> are hopefully taken care of and the complete release is scheduled for May 2011; it is to be noted that this period of release is approximately a month after the release of Ubuntu 11.04.
 New releases of Fedora can usually be expected about once every six months.